Dancing Petals: A Burst of Mexican Poppies in Full Bloom Wickenburg, Arizona - Picture of the Week

 Fred and Jim’s overlapping skill sets – Things don’t always go as we plan when we get together.

 Don’t get me wrong, Fred is a brilliant man.
-After all, he is an engineer, and I can write complete sentences, so when apart, we’re able to navigate the world and safely return home (to the amazement of our wives).
-But when we go out together, our skill sets overlap like in a Venn diagram and set up a thinking interference pattern that causes things to go south.
+After all, he is an engineer, and I can write complete sentences, so when apart, we can navigate the world and safely return home (to the amazement of our wives).
+But when we go out together, our skill sets overlap like in a Venn diagram, setting up a thinking interference pattern that causes things to go south.

-To finish up this month’s project, the Eagletail Mountains, I needed a couple more photos—ones that are close to the subject.
+To finish up this month’s project, the Eagletail Mountains, I needed a couple more photos that are close to the subject.
 Since it’s a wilderness area, that meant hiking.
 I spent time researching and found a perfect trail on AllTrails.
-It’s only 3 1/2 miles each way, and it goes to a place called Indian Springs.
-There, we should find a spring and a rock wall of petroglyphs.
+It’s only 3 1/2 miles each way and goes to Indian Springs.
+There, we should see a spring and a rock wall of petroglyphs.
 They described the hike as “the easiest trail in the world.
 It’s an old mine road with little grade change.
 A baby can do it.”

 I began calculating.
-I walk at 2.2 miles-per-hour (I measured it using my hand-held Garmin), so 2 hours in, snap a couple of shots, 2 hours out, and add four hours drive time down and back.
+I walk at 2.2 miles per hour (I measured it using my hand-held Garmin), so 2 hours in, snap a couple of shots, 2 hours out, and add four hours of drive time down and back.
 The outing should easily take an afternoon.
 I asked Fred if he would be interested (somebody needed to carry me out when I fell).
 He said, “Sure.”

 Monday at noon, I tossed on some comfortable jeans, my whitest Tee shirt (so the rescue helicopter could spot me), and a baseball cap.
 I drove to Fred’s house to pick him up.
 He opened the front door dressed like an L.L.
 Bean model, with a freshly pressed ‘cool-shirt,’ safari hat, day pack, and walking sticks.
 He was gorgeous.